chat icon

 Home

-One of the most prominent proposed ways of building the needed capacity is small cell technology.
+One of the most frequently proposed ways of building the needed capacity is to use small cell technology.
 As the 5G rollout continues, there’s a lot of conversation about whether small cells can really deliver the future of 5G.

 What Is Small Cell Technology?

 Normal cell phone towers associated with 3G and 4G networks are also known as macrocells.
-They’re the base stations that broadcast wireless signals at frequencies typically between 600 and 2300 MHz, in North America.
-Other regions utilize other, similar, frequencies.
-Those are the familiar networks that delivered the first high-speed broadband services for mobile devices.
+They’re the base stations that broadcast wireless signals at frequencies typically between 600 and 2300 MHz in North America.
+Other regions utilize other similar frequencies.
+These are the familiar networks that delivered the first high-speed broadband services for mobile devices.

-Macrocells are normally high-power and have a long range, but at the higher frequencies commonly used by 5G, it’s not possible to deploy service over the macrocells because the range of 5G is substantially less then 3G/4G.
-Poor service can result in, among several symptoms, higher latency — which simply refers to the time between a user’s actions and the network’s ability to respond.
+Macrocells are normally high-power and have a long range, but at the higher frequencies commonly used by 5G, it’s not possible to deploy service over them because the range of 5G is substantially less then 3G/4G.
+Poor service can result in higher latency, the time between a user’s actions and the network’s ability to respond.

-According to many, small cell technology is necessary to that infrastructure.
+Many technology experts claim that small cell technology is necessary for 5G infrastructure.
 Small cells are a miniaturized version of the macrocell technology of cell towers.
-Individually, they use a lot less power and have shorter ranges anywhere from a few meters to a few hundred meters.
+Individually, they use a lot less power and have shorter ranges—anywhere from a few to a few hundred meters.

 In order to provide coverage, these miniature base stations have to be deployed in higher density, in groups or swarms called small cell networks.
 The idea is that the individual small cells work together in huge numbers, hundreds or even thousands strong, to relay 5G signals across a city or a region.